The gate was supposed to be routine.

 In floods.

-Crawlers poured out of the lower breach, from the upper catwalks, from maintenance gaps that had not existed on the entry map, from inside broken containers that should have been dead space.
+Crawlers poured out of the lower breach, from upper catwalks, from maintenance gaps that had not existed on the entry map, from inside broken containers that should have been dead space.

 The operation commander's voice crackled through comms.